dharmapurikar/dharmapurikar.github.com/_posts/2006-12-19-new-look-for-the-blog.md

 ---
 layout: post
-title: "\xE2\x80\xA6 going to be a ThoughtWorker!"
+title: "going to be a ThoughtWorker!"
 tags:
 - thoughtworks
 categories: